komposter/CommunityPowerEA.com/_docs/hedge.md

 If there are X sell trades opened and buy signal appears, lot for the new buy order will be calculated using these parameters.

 Depending on **Apply coefficient to**:<br/>
-* **First opposite lot** mode: lot for the first buy will be calculated as "lot of first sell-order * Increase lot coefficient"<br/>
+* **First opposite lot** mode: lot for the first buy will be calculated as "lot of first sell-order * Increase lot coefficient"

-* **Corresponding lot** mode: lot for buy order #X will be calculated as "corresponding sell lot * Increase lot coefficient" where ‘corresponding sell’ - is a sell number Increase hedge after # - X + 1.<br/> For example, if Increase hedge after # = 3, there are 4 sells and 1 buy and 2nd buy is opening, lot will be “sell #2 lot * coefficient”.
+* **Corresponding lot** mode: lot for buy order #X will be calculated as "corresponding sell lot * Increase lot coefficient" where ‘corresponding sell’ - is a sell number Increase hedge after # - X + 1.<br/>
+For example, if Increase hedge after # = 3, there are 4 sells and 1 buy and 2nd buy is opening, lot will be "sell #2 lot * coefficient".
 (occasionally removed in 2.50, please let me know if you need it)<br/>

-* **Last opposite lot mode**: lot for the first buy will be calculated as "lot of last sell-order * Increase lot coefficient"<br/>
+* **Last opposite lot mode**: lot for the first buy will be calculated as *lot of last sell-order * Increase lot coefficient*

-* **Sum opposite lots mode**: lot for the first buy will be calculated as "sum lot of all sell-orders * Increase lot coefficient"
+* **Sum opposite lots mode**: lot for the first buy will be calculated as *sum lot of all sell-orders * Increase lot coefficient*

 Set **Increase hedge lot after order = 0** to disable this feature.